ktrnthsnr/deep-thoughts/README.md

 ## Testing

-Development server is running under the server directory, React under the client directory.
+The development server is running under the server directory, React under the client directory.
 To test for the client, run both servers, cd to each directory, then enter `npm start` in bash.
 See Usage, under client or server for further information and detail.

 ## Contribution